MarkPitt99/Parental-age-and-pace-of-life/data/README.md

   All offspring included had accurately recorded death dates.

 -   Column C: **Include_in_adult** - Y/N - Dictates whether an individual offspring had accurately recorded adult emergence dates.
-  If **N**, then the offspring could not be included in the analysis of any adult traits (i.e., adult mass, adult lifespan, development time, reproductive success)
+  If **N**, then the offspring could not be included in the analysis of any adult traits (i.e., adult mass, adult lifespan, development time, reproductive success).
+Eight F1 animals had unreliably recorded adult emergence dates, and were removed form the adult trait analyses.

 -   Column D: **Mother_ID** - ID - The unique identifier assigned to each individual mother.